 Democrat Vice President Nominee Kamala Harris Reiterates Dovish Party Stance On Cannabis

 Incumbent Mike Pence squared-off with administration hopeful Kamala Harris in the sole Vice President’s debate being held this election cycle.
-While the debate descended into the usual morass of question dodging and half-baked responses, an important policy reiteration took place within our realm of coverage.
+While the debate descended into the usual morass of question dodging and half-baked responses, an important policy reiteration took place within our realm of coverage: party stance on cannabis.
 It leaves little doubt that Democrats will advance cannabis legislation on the federal level should they win the White House on November 3.

 In a segment focused on race and the criminal justice system, Kamala Harris spoke about the party’s stance on cannabis.
 Harris went on to say that if elected, she and presidential nominee Joe Biden “will decriminalize marijuana and we will expunge the records of those who have been convicted of marijuana.”
 Cannabis is currently illegal and is classified as a Schedule 1 narcotic in the United States.